Walking into the grocery store, you are faced with many options. So how do you choose?

-The Heart Mark logo takes the guess work out of choosing food products and consumers do not need to read complicated food labels.
+The Heart Mark logo takes the guesswork out of choosing food products so that consumers do not need to read complicated food labels.
 Although price, quality and taste will always be factors influencing what you buy, so too is making sure you choose the healthier option among all the products on the shelf.

-Heart Mark works with food manufacturers to make foods healthier.
-This means you don’t have to be a nutrition expert or spend hours reading labels – just look out for the Heart Mark, and keep making healthier choices part of your life.
+Heart Mark works with food manufacturers to improve food formulation.
+This means you don’t have to be a nutrition expert or spend hours reading labels – just look out for the Heart Mark and keep making healthier food choices a part of your life.
 The Heart Mark programme is managed in accordance with the food regulatory framework and operates with the approval of the National Department of Health.

 The Heart Mark is not a diet.
-It’s a standard – a guaranteed way to buy food lower in salt, lower in sugar, lower in saturated fats, and higher in fibre.
+It’s a guaranteed way to buy food lower in salt, lower in sugar, lower in saturated fats, and higher in fibre.
 This makes it the best choice for you and your family and the smartest way to keep a healthy and balanced diet.
-Remember, eating healthy goes hand in hand with exercise and also the way in which we cook our food.
+Remember, choosing healthy foods goes hand in hand with physical activity and other good lifestyle choices.

-With around 450 different Heart Mark products to choose from across 39 food categories, you’ll find Heart mark choices in most of the foods you usually buy.
+With around 450 different Heart Mark products to choose from across 11 food categories, you will find Heart Mark choices for most of the foods you usually buy.

-Foods have to earn the Heart Mark.
-The Heart Mark may appear on products only after they have gone through a strict process which includes laboratory tests to measure levels of saturated fat, trans fats, sodium, added sugar and fibre content.
-If the product does not meet certain criteria (e.g. the sodium salt level is too high), this will be discussed with the manufacturer and sometimes products will be reformulated.
+Foods have to earn the Heart Mark and/or DSA logo, which may only appear on products after they have gone through a strict process which includes laboratory tests.
+If the product does not meet certain criteria (e.g. the sodium level is too high), this will be discussed with the manufacturer and products may be reformulated or otherwise declined for endorsement.

 Both the Heart Mark and DSA logo can be used alongside healthy eating guidelines.
-Always discuss what’s right for you with your doctor or health practitioner, especially if you have a heart condition.
-Read more about healthy living.
+Always discuss what’s right for you with your doctor or health practitioner, especially if you have a medical condition.
+Read more about Healthy Living.

 The endorsement is awarded on the merit of the product nutritional make-up, never bought.
 Foods are independently tested and if a product fails to meet the standards, it will not enter the programme.

-On your next visit to your local supermarket carry your very own customised Heart Mark shopping list.
+On your next visit to your local supermarket carry your very own customised shopping list: